-What Every Cyclists Should Do If Hit By A Vehicle
+What Every Cyclist Should Do If Hit By A Vehicle

 Whether you’re out on your bicycle enjoying a warm day along the South Carolina coast or you use your bike as a means of transportation to take you to and from where you need to go, being struck by a vehicle is a serious incident.
 Even if the bike-versus-vehicle accident doesn’t seem (or feel) like a big deal at first, the pain from a crash may take hours, even days to register in your body.

 As a cyclist, it’s important you know your rights on the road and in the event of a collision.
-Even when fellow vehicle drivers are alert, they may not be on the lookout for a two-wheeled vehicles traveling along side.
+Even when fellow vehicle drivers are alert, they may not be on the lookout for two-wheeled vehicles traveling alongside.
 If you are hit by a car while bicycling, there are steps to take and those to avoid, to ensure you are treated fairly.

 Types Of Car Vs. Bike Collision